This post may contain affiliate links from which i can earn a commission

 I love a good laugh as much as the next person and when my sister comes to stay we do a lot of laughing.
-Lately, though I find I must walk away.
-Laughing and peeing has become a problem.
+Lately, though I find I have to walk away.
+Laughing and peeing have become a problem.
 Visions of me being identified the minute I enter a mall and shadowed by a cleaner in dark clothes and sunglasses holding a mop and bucket haunt my nightmares.

-The most obvious symptom is bladder leakage while coughing, sneezing, laughing, or any jarring motion such as running and jumping.
+The most obvious sign is urinary incontinence while coughing, sneezing, laughing, or any jarring motion such as running and jumping.
+More seriously pelvic organ prolapse, or bulging due to weak muscles.

 - Needing to go to the toilet often